Travel.State.Gov > International Parental Child Abduction > Country Information > Spain International Parental Child Abduction Information

 A parent or legal guardian may file an application under the Hague Abduction Convention for return to the United States of a child abducted to, or wrongfully retained in, Spain.
 The U.S. Department of State can assist parents living in the United States to understand whether the Convention is an available civil remedy and can provide information on the process for submitting a Hague application.

-Parents have the option to hire a private attorney to represent them.
+Parents have the option to hire a private attorney in return cases and are required to hire a private attorney in access cases.
 However, all attorney fees will be the applicant parent's responsibility.
-The SCA will withdraw from the Hague case if an applicant hires a private attorney; however, they will continue to provide information on the Hague Abduction Convention, if requested, and will monitor the progress of the case, if they are aware of it.
+The SCA will withdraw from a return case if an applicant hires a private attorney.

 The U.S. Embassy in Madrid, Spain, posts a list of attorneys including those who specialize in family law.